DCAN-Labs/Seg-Model-Creation-GUI/README.md

 ## Overview

-This GUI addresses the challenges of manually executing commands in the terminal for brain segmentation model training.
-By providing an intuitive interface, it eliminates the tedious and error-prone process of copying and pasting documentation while significantly reducing workflow downtime.
+We made a GUI

 **Created by:** @Emoney and @Kenevan-Carter

 ## Features

-- **Automated Workflow**: Streamlines the entire training process from data preparation to inference
+- **Automated Workflow**: Streamlines the entire training process from data preparation and preprocessing to inference
-- **Custom Presets**: Save and reuse parameter configurations for different training sessions
+- **Custom Presets**: Save and reuse configurations for different training sessions
 - **Modular Execution**: Toggle individual steps on/off based on your needs
-- **Error Reduction**: Eliminates manual command-line operations and potential copy-paste errors
-- **Time Efficient**: Focus on analytical aspects rather than technical implementation details

 ## Requirements